lilsnoops2/anm_itops_playbooks/README.md

 ```

 The Task named "Show platform for selected hosts/groups" will show the platform series for each device
-The task named "Show platform series for selected hosts/groups" will show the comboind platform series for the hosts/groups.
+The task named "Show platform series for selected hosts/groups" will show the combined platform series for the hosts/groups.

 In this example, you would then go to Cisco software download and download the image for 2960x, c9000, and asa5506.
 Downloading those 3 will cover all devices' software requirements.
 </details>